Getting into a top ranking business school puts a big pressure on candidates who are torn between a list of options to pick from.

 - Does his speech and eloquence reflect the motivation essay of the application?

-Léonard de Vinci Business School (EMLV) offers several degrees with specializations in accounting, digital business, marketing, finance, and human resources.
+Léonard de Vinci Business School (EMLV) offers several degrees with specialisations in accounting, digital business, marketing, finance, and human resources.

 The EMLV programmes have been designed to help students reach their highest potential as future leaders.